BIOP/qupath-extension-cellpose/README.md

 > [!NOTE]
 > Unless stated otherwise, this extension should work with the latest releases of both Cellpose and Omnipose.
 > If this is not the case, please [open an issue on our GitHub](https://github.com/BIOP/qupath-extension-cellpose/issues/new) or [write a post on the Image.sc forum](https://forum.image.sc/new-topic?category=usage-issues&tags=cellpose-qupath,qupath-cellpose) detailing the problem and the steps necessary to reproduce it.

+> [!NOTE]
+> **Precisions for using Cellpose-SAM**
+>
+> Cellpose-SAM comes with only one pre-trained model called **cpsam**, meaning that all other pre-trained models for previous cellpose version (ex: cyto2, cyto3...) are not compatible anymore.
+> In order to ease the use of Cellpose-SAM and previous versions of Cellpose together within the QuPath extension, you can create 2 different python environments, one for each cellpose version.
+> Then, under `Edit > Preferences > Cellpose/Omnipose`, add the path to Cellpose v < 4 and Cellpose-SAM under the corresponding field.
+> Finally, **The extension handles switching between the two based on the `useCellposeSAM()` flag in the builder.**

 ## Running Cellpose the first time in standalone